Softball: Summer Olympics

-In the Women's Softball World Championships the United States is the most dominant team, having won three of the past four Olympic tournaments and the past seven World Championships.
+In the Women's Softball World Cup the United States is the most dominant team, having won three of the past four Olympic tournaments and the past seven World Championships.
 The current Junior Women's World Champion is the United States.

 Women's softball debuted at the 1996 Summer Olympics and was removed from the program following the 2008 Summer Olympics.
 Softball and Baseball were unable to have their sport included in the program at the 2012 and 2016 Summer Olympics.
 In 2012 the heads of the International Softball and Baseball Federations announced their united effort to be included in the program in 2020.
 "The proposal calls for men's baseball and women's softball to be played at a single venue during 7 to 10 days.
 Each tournament would feature eight teams.
 Baseball and softball would be two disciplines under a single sports banner.
 The proposal awaits formal endorsement from the congress of both federations.
 Other sports which sought to be included in the 2020 program, when only one spot is up for filling, were: karate, roller sports, squash, sports climbing, wakeboard and wushu.
 The IOC executive board were to decide at their May meeting which sport to recommend for inclusion.
 The final decision was made in a vote of the full IOC in Buenos Aires in September 2013.
+Softball and Baseball were re-included in the Summer Olympic Games in Tokyo 2020, which was held in 2021.
+The American team had entered the gold medal match with an undefeated record, facing Japan.
+United States was defeated 2–0 by Japan, naming Japan the Tokyo 2020 Softball Olympic Gold Medalists.

+Softball was not included in the 2024 Summer Olympics but is expected to return for the 2028 Summer Olympics.

+Even though the 2028 Summer Olympics will be held in LA, the softball and baseball events will be held in Oklahoma.